Summer Undergraduate Research Fellowship (SURF)

 Cincinnati offers a variety of cultural and social activities such as the Cincinnati Reds, Zoo & Botanical Garden, and art museum.
 You may decide to see a concert at Riverbend Music Center or a play at the Aronoff Center, Playhouse in the Park or Ensemble Theatre of Cincinnati.

-Interns should arrange for health insurance coverage, this is not provided for summer students through Cincinnati Children's Hospital Medical Center.
-Parking and access to the University Recreation Center are also available to SURF students.
+Interns should arrange for health insurance coverage, this is not provided for summer students through Cincinnati Children's.
+Parking at Cincinnati Children’s is available to SURF students.

 We hope you will join us for an exciting and stimulating summer of scientific exploration.